I spent most nights in 2014 desperately scrounging the web for conversations and information on addiction and self-improvement.

-Maybe adolescents unconsciously sense that compulsive masturbation is ultimately a losing battle; they know deep down they won’t be able to keep going at the same scope or pace forever.
-That just means the joyless feeling of forcing that “fix” is something they’ll have to endure more and more if they don’t gain control.
+Maybe adolescents unconsciously sense that compulsive masturbation is ultimately a losing battle.
+They know deep down they won’t be able to keep going at the same scope or pace forever.
+That just means the joyless feeling of forcing the “fix” is something they’ll have to endure more and more if they don’t gain control.

 I mean, go read the lyrics to Relax, by Frankie Goes to Hollywood.

 But then you have to approach the experience all flexed out with pleasure-zapping tension and focus.
-You develop the ability to force yourself, through sheer concentration, to . . . well, to “get there.”
+You develop the ability to force yourself, through sheer concentration, to . . . well, “get there.”